Keynote Speakers 2016

-Brett Godfrey is a leading aviation industry figure who until recently was founding Chief Executive Officer of Virgin Australia Airlines.
-He has a strong financial background and has won a number of awards including: the Centenary Medal 2003 for services to the Queensland tourism industry, CEO of the Year 2004 for the Customer Service Institute Awards and Outstanding Chartered Accountants in Business Award 2003.
+Brett Godfrey is a leading aviation industry figure who was founding Chief Executive Officer of Virgin Blue.
+He has a strong financial background and has won a number of awards. .

 Brett Godfrey now focuses on his tourism interests, which includes The Tasmanian Walking Company (“TWC”), which is entrusted to build & operate its own lodges in several National Parks offering multi day guided walking experiences.
 The business operates Cradle Mountain Huts Walk, Bay of Fires Lodge Walk and the new Wineglass Bay Sail Walk.
 They are currently developing two new lodges in the Three Capes National Park.